Primuk/Helloworld/README.md

 # Helloworld
-Just another repository
-Hi, I am Primula Here.
-A computer science B.Tech student.
+Hi, I am new to gitHub.
-Just a beginner here.
-Thank you for reading this.
+This was my first repository created here.